lupantech/ineqmath/README.md

 <a id="news"></a>
 ## 💥 News
 - **[2025.08.08]** 💥 GPT-5 (medium, 30K) 🥇 Sets New SOTA on IneqMath with overall accuracy 47.0%!
 Read more on the [OpenAI Platform](https://openai.com/index/introducing-gpt-5/).
-- **[2025.07.19]** 📄 Added support for vLLM LLM.
-Now you can use any vLLM-supported models and your local checkpoint models.
+- **[2025.07.19]** 📄 Added support for vLLM.
+You can now use any vLLM-supported models and your local checkpoint models.
 Check out the [example script](https://github.com/lupantech/ineqmath/blob/main/models/scripts/run_test_data_vllm_qwen3_4b.sh) for more details.
 - **[2025.06.16]** 💥 o3-pro (40K) 🥇 Sets New SOTA on IneqMath with overall accuracy 46.0%!
 Read more on the [OpenAI Platform](https://platform.openai.com/docs/models/o3-pro?ref=blog.roboflow.com).
 - **[2025.06.11]** Our work is featured by [Pan Lu](https://x.com/lupantech) on [Twitter](https://x.com/lupantech/status/1932866286427779586)!
 - **[2025.06.09]** Our paper is now accessible at https://arxiv.org/abs/2506.07927.